 The Office of Third Party Billing is charged with generating additional revenue for the school system for special education students who have medical assistance, students who receive health services in school-based health centers and have related insurance coverage, and social services-placed students who reside in Baltimore County while another LEA is responsible for the cost of their tuition.
 Over the years, the federal and state governments have changed the process and mechanisms for Medicaid billing.
-Audits by the Office of the Inspector General of the United States (OIG) in 2001 and 2005 have pointed out flaws in state administration of these programs.
-In BCPS, the revenue from this program is used to support and enhance special education and health-related services in accordance with State of Maryland policy.
+In BCPS, the revenue from this program is used to support and enhance special education and health-related services in accordance with state of Maryland policy.

 Revenue was decreasing due to federal and state regulatory changes.
-At the federal level, the Center for Medicare and Medicaid Services (CMS) proposed two rules that were to eliminate case management and transportation billing.
-Congressional action delayed and subsequently eliminated these regulations allowing BCPS to continue to generate revenue for the 2008-2009 school year.
-At the state level, the billing rates have been decreased by approximately 50% for services and remain suppressed, pending a state rate review and approval from CMS.
+At the federal level, the CMS proposed two rules that were to eliminate case management and transportation billing.
+Congressional action delayed and subsequently eliminated these regulations, allowing BCPS to continue to generate revenue.
+At the state level, the billing rates have been decreased and are now contingent upon the DHMH review of community billing rates.